 Create a "Featured Section" On Your Home Page

-Now, not all old posts will have a second life - some might have dated content or you may not be a big fan or your writing or photography skills way back when.
-But, we bet that you will, in fact, find a good 50-60% of your content could benefit from a second chance!
+Not all old posts will have a second life - some might have dated content or you may not be a big fan or your writing or photography skills way back when.
+Some of that content might be due for a refresh - some updated photos, some SEO work, updating any out of date information, etc.

 Those are just a few ideas to get you started.
 What are some ways you've found to breathe some new life into old posts?